jimhigson/oboe.js/README.md

    });
 ```

-## Listening for paths when they are first found without waiting for the objects to be parsed
+## Reacting before we have the whole object

 As well as ```.onFind```, you can use ```.onPath``` to be notified when the path is first found, even though we don't yet
 know what will be found there.
 We might want to eagerly create elements before we have all the content to get them on the